Erlix322/MRPLauf/README.md

 Returns an optimized production plan as JSON String
 ATTENTION: The optimization is calculated based on the "shortest processing time".
 This is a very simple yet not the best priority rule in this algorithm.

+# Fields of Research
+This project offers a variety of scientific fields to work on.
+Especially computer scientists and economists could explore different subjects.

+The following fields are covered in this project:
+- Frontend Development with VueJS/HTML/CSS
+- Backend Development with SpringBoot/Java
+- Production planning algorithms (e.g. Giffler-Thomson, Retrograd calculation, progressive calculation)
+- RESTApi Design